danwerner21/6x0x-DOS65/README.md

 ### Jumper Settings
 See the Retrobrew computers Wiki [here](https://retrobrewcomputers.org/doku.php?id=boards:sbc:6x0x-atx-6u:start) for instructions on setting the jumpers for your particular hardware configuration.
-Note that as this version of DOS/65 uses the MMU, it is important that there is no jumper on K17.
+Note that as this version of DOS/65 uses the MMU, it is important that there is no jumper on K17,XJ6 is jumpered from 1 to 3 (no pin 2), xk1 is on 5&6 and finally, pin 2 of xk2 is jumpered to GND (not 1 or 3).
 Also, to utilize floppy drives with DOS/65 the CPU must be running at 2Mhz or better.

 ### Building the system